DanCaprine/Mukluk/README.md

-Mukluk is an Android MUD Client that was available on the play store from 2010 to November 1st, 2022.
-No support for usage or build is provided; if you use this you're on your own.
+Mukluk is an Android MUD Client that was available on the Google Play Store from 2010 to November 1st, 2022.
+I won't be able to provide any build or usage support, but it's released under the MIT license, so you can do whatever you like with it.
 Enjoy!